9.4 Evidence-Based Practice and Research

 Research

 Earlier in this chapter we discussed the process of quality improvement and the manner in which it is used to evaluate current nursing practice by determining where gaps exist and what improvements can be made.
 Nursing research is a different process than QI.
 The American Nurses Association (ANA) defines nursing research as, “Systematic inquiry designed to develop knowledge about issues of importance to the nursing professions.”[6]
 The purpose of nursing research is to advance nursing practice through the discovery of new information.
-It is also used to provide scholarly evidence regarding improved patient outcomes resulting from evidence-based nursing interventions.
+It is also used to provide scholarly evidence regarding improved client outcomes resulting from evidence-based nursing interventions.

 Nursing research is guided by a systematic, scientific approach.
 Research consists of reviewing current literature for recurring themes and evidence, defining terms and current concepts, defining the population of interest for the research study, developing or identifying tools for collecting data, collecting and analyzing the data, and making recommendations for nursing practice.
 As you can see, the scholarly process of nursing research is more complex than the Plan, Do, Study, Act process of QI and typically requires more time and resources to complete.[7]